December 15, 2019 /

-What many don’t knows is that there is a wonderful area in the north of Italy that is believed to be one of the best mountain areas in the world.
-We are talking about Dolomites which have been declared “World Heritage” on the 26th June 2009 by the UNESCO.
+But what many don’t really know is that there is a beautiful area in the north of Italy that is believed to be one of the best mountain areas in the world.
+We are talking about the Dolomites, which have been declared “World Heritage” on the 26th of June 2009 by UNESCO.

 The term, tory well-known for being the greatest Italian skiing area, hosts a national park and eight natural parks.
 They are divided into the provinces of Belluno, Bolzano, Trento, Udine, Pordenone, Vicenza, and Verona.
 So why thinking about a wedding on the Dolomites.
 What could a couple plan in a place like this?